cs480x-21c/02-DataVis-5Ways/README.md

 using d3 v4 (the version used in the guides I found) and d3 v6 (The version used in class) and how to overcome their subtle differences

 ## Design Achievements - d3
-In order to make the legend I needed to create a new object, similar assignment 1 and place it next to the chart.

 ## Resources - d3